maddalax/htmgo/framework/h/cache/README.md

 ### Using a Custom Cache

-You can provide your own cache implementation using the `WithStore` option:
+You can provide your own cache implementation using the `WithCacheStore` option:

 ```go
 package main